The Nokia

 "Impressively easy-to-use navigation tool "

-The Nokia Lumia 800 has some other worthwhile apps too.
-Nokia Drive is an impressively easy-to-use navigation tool easy-to-use navigation tool that makes it easy to plan journeys.
-You also get access to Nokia Maps, which is a decent map tool.
+that makes it easy to plan journeys.
+You also get access to Nokia Maps,

 Less convenient is Internet Explorer – the Lumia’s default web browser.
 We found some pages wouldn’t load at all, and some that did work wouldn’t display properly.
 The lack of Flash is also an irritation, albeit one that’s not unique to Windows Phone.